 All information you provide to us is stored on our secure servers or those of our third-party data storage providers.

 How long do we retain your data for?

 - we are handling your personal information based on our legitimate interests (as described in the “How do you use my data” section above).
-If you ask us to stop handling your personal information in this way, we will stop unless we can show you that we have compelling grounds as to why our use of your personal information should continue;
+If you ask us to stop handling your personal information in this way, we will stop unless we have compelling grounds as to why our use of your personal information should continue; or

 What are my rights under data protection laws?